As provided in the Charter of 1883, the name of this corporation is "The Board of Trustees of Whitman College."

 (b) The Board of Trustees shall hold all properties and exercise all powers as provided by the Charter of 1883.
 The Board of Trustees will review the external audit and make necessary decisions with respect to the retention or replacement of the independent auditors.

 Upon leaving the Board, members may be elected to Trustee Emeritus status.
-Trustee Emeriti shall be eligible to attend all regular meetings of the Board of Trustees.
+Trustee Emeriti shall be eligible to attend all regular meetings of the Board of Trustees, but shall not be entitled to vote.
+If an Emeritus Trustee is later elected to serve an additional term as a voting trustee, their emeritus status will be suspended while serving the term and then reinstated when they are no longer a voting trustee.

 Section 2.
 The Board, by a majority vote, shall have the authority to fill vacancies on the Board created by reason of death, resignation, or removal of a member.